fjfinch/smbsessioncheck/README.md

 Note for Windows: can't ping the box?
 Then probably 'File and printer sharing' is disabled and you can't use this script.

 ## Install dependencies
-It uses the impacket libraries to connect to a machine:
+It uses the impacket library to connect to a remote machine:

 ```
 apt install python3-impacket